21 Hidden Gems in Banff

 10. Mountain Horseback Riding

-Have an authentic cowboy experience on a guided tour through the Rockies on horseback.
+Have an authentic cowboy experience on a guided horseback tour in the Rockies.
 Long-established operators can guarantee you a mild-mannered horse and a safe ride.
-Private horse-drawn carriage tours of Banff can also be arranged, taking you across the scenic Bow River.
+Choose from a range of ride lengths, from a relaxed one-hour horseback ride by the Bow River to a multi-day horseback adventure where you stay overnight at a lodge.
+Private horse-drawn carriage tours of Banff can also be arranged for a unique sightseeing experience.

 11. Wildlife Safari Tour

 An evening wildlife safari is among the most exciting things to do in Banff, Canada.
-Wildlife viewing is a popular activity in Banff National Park, however, you must know where and when to go to have the best chance of seeing wild animals.
+Wildlife viewing is a popular activity in Banff National Park.
+However, you must know where and when to go to have the best chance of seeing wild animals.
 These group tours begin at sunset and look for bears, deer, elk, and moose.
-Learn about the wildlife of Banff and the difficulties of protecting it and its habitat.
+Learn about the animals that live in Banff National Park and how we can preserve their habitat.

-How to get here: Most tours offer pick-up from your hotel lobby.
+How to get here: Most tours offer pick up from your hotel in downtown Banff.

 12. Bankhead Ghost Town

-A visit to the Bankhead town in Banff is a unique chance to stroll through an intriguing piece of Alberta history.
-Visitors to the Bankhead ghost town can now take a fun and educational informative walk around the ruins of the old Banff coal mining operation.
-It's a simple, well-marked route with little altitude gain or loss, and you'll see not only mountain views but also abandoned mining structures and machinery.
+Bankhead in Banff (near Cascade Mountain and Lake Minnewanka) is a unique piece of Alberta history.
+Visitors to the Bankhead ghost town can take a fun and educational walk around the ruins of the old Banff coal mining operation.
+It's a simple, well-marked route with little altitude gain.
+You'll see abandoned mining structures and machinery in the middle of the mountains.
 The Lower Bankhead trail is a must-do for families visiting Banff.

 13. Rundle Forebay Reservoir

-The Rundle Forebay Reservoir, located near the Three Sisters Parkway in Canmore, is a serene, turquoise water body where you can kayak, float, or SUP beside stunning mountain peaks.
+The Rundle Forebay Reservoir (also called Canmore Reservoir) is located near the Three Sisters Parkway in Canmore.
+The reservoir is a serene, turquoise body of water where you can kayak, float, or SUP beside stunning mountain peaks.
 It is without a doubt one of the most popular hidden swimming holes near Banff.

 How to get here: Rundle Forebay Reservoir is in Canmore, near the entrance to Banff National Park.